 Before they took me off to the ward, they wallpapered my insides with fabric to stop the bleeding.
 I had never felt womanlier in my life, a fertile vessel of blood and guts.
 Labour had broken me open, but medical science was putting me back together.

-The day I discovered my cervix, I truly believed was a mirrored penis, put there by some feat of surgical engineering.
+The day I discovered my insides, I thought I had boy bits tucked in there.
 It made sense because I’d always had this unusual red crease on my skin that started just below my belly button and finished right where my vulva started.
 It was the same colour as my mother’s caesarean section scar, which she received when she gave birth to my brother.
 I never paid it much mind until my cousin was born, in 1995.
 My aunty had given birth to three daughters in quick succession like gunshots and she had finally gotten her son in baby #4.
 His arrival was much-awaited and much-wanted.

 The day we visited him in hospital for the first time, I spent time carefully curating the best bouquet of flowers a five-year-old could manage.
 By the time they were all tied together, some of them were drooping, their different stages of decay succumbing to gravity to form an unusual exhibit of childish home garden floristry.
 When I finally saw him, his skin had been bald, red and patchy in different places, kind of ugly but endearing in a weird sort of way –like a baby mouse, squinting and wrinkly.
 When we arrived at the hospital, my mother could not stop gushing about how vital it was that my aunty had finally gotten a son.